Posterior risk of modular and semi-modular Bayesian inference: Introduction

 \section{Introduction}

 In many applications, statistical models arise which can be viewed as a combination of coupled submodels (referred to as modules in the literature).
 Such models are often complex, frequently containing both shared and module-specific parameters, and module-specific data sources.
-Examples include pharmacokinetic/phamacodynamic models \citep{bennett+w01,lunn+bsgn09} which couple a pharmacokinetic module describing movement of a drug through the body with a pharmacodynamic module describing its biological effect, or models for health effects of air pollution \citep{blangiardo+hr11}, with separate modules for predicting pollutant concentrations and predicting health outcomes based on exposure.
+Examples include pharmacokinetic/phamacodynamic (PK/PD) models \citep{bennett+w01,lunn+bsgn09} which couple a PK module describing movement of a drug through the body with a PD module describing its biological effect, or models for health effects of air pollution \citep{blangiardo+hr11} with separate modules for predicting pollutant concentrations and predicting health outcomes based on exposure.
 See \cite{bayarri2009modularization} and \cite{jacob2017better} for further examples.

 In principle, Bayesian inference is attractive in modular settings due to its ability to combine the different sources of information and update uncertainties about unknowns coherently conditional on all the available data.
 However, it is well-known that Bayesian inference can be unreliable when the model is misspecified \citep{kleijn2012}.
-For conventional Bayesian inference in multi-modular models, misspecification in one module can adversely impact inferences about parameters in correctly specified modules.
-Cutting feedback approaches modify Bayesian inference to address this issue.
+For conventional Bayesian inference in multi-modular models, misspecification in one module can adversely impact inferences about parameters in correctly specified modules. ``Cutting feedback" approaches modify Bayesian inference to address this issue.
 They consider a sequential or conditional decomposition of the posterior distribution following the modular structure, and then modify certain terms so that unreliable information is isolated and cannot influence inferences of interest which may be sensitive to the misspecification.

-A further extension of cutting feedback is the semi-modular posterior (SMP) approach of \cite{carmona2020semi}, which avoids the binary decision of using either the cut or full posterior distribution.
-Semi-modular inference interpolates between cut and full posterior distributions continuously using a tuning parameter $\omega\in[0,1]$, where $\omega=0$ corresponds to the cut posterior and $\omega=1$ to the full posterior.
-Further developments and applications are discussed in \cite{liu+g21}, \cite{carmona+n22}, \cite{nicholls+lwc22} and \cite{frazier2022cutting}.
-The motivation for semi-modular inference is the existence of a bias-variance trade-off: as \cite{carmona+n22} explain, ``In Cut-model inference, feedback from the suspect module is completely cut.
-However, [...] if the parameters of a well-specified module are poorly informed by “local” information then limited information from misspecified modules may allow us to bring the uncertainty down without introducing significant bias''.